pmongeon/digital-media-lab/content/home/about.md

 weight: 20

 title: "About the Digital Media Lab"
-content: "The Digital Media Lab was created by students and faculty of the School of Information Management (SIM) at Dalhousie University."

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.